AndyAldy/AndyAldy/README.md

 ### About Me

 - I love coding at Konnichiwa Cafe ☕
-- I work on both frontend & backend—all by myself
+- I work on both frontend & backend
 - Always excited to learn, create, and share

 ---